-There's a new way for health professionals and consumers interested in letting policy makers know their opinions on the My Health Record system, telehealth, innovation and other aspects of digital health now have new avenues to do so.
+There's a new way for health professionals and consumers to let policymakers know their opinions on the My Health Record system, telehealth, innovation and other aspects of digital health.

-The Australian Digital Health Agency launched a national consultation with the general public, clinicians, healthcare providers and researchers to help flesh out the current state of digital health and how it will look in the future.
+The Australian Digital Health Agency has launched a national consultation with the general public, clinicians, healthcare providers and researchers to help assess the current state of digital health and how it will look in the future.

-The national consultation will be informed by a series of community-based forums and meetings with healthcare stakeholders, as well as an online survey.
+The consultation will comprise a series of community-based forums and meetings with stakeholders, as well as an online survey.
 Findings will be used to help develop a national digital health strategy for delivery to government in 2017.

-Aged Care Insite sat down with Trujillo to discuss the national consultation and the type of information the Agency is hoping to gather.
+Nursing Review sat down with Trujillo to discuss the national consultation and the type of information the agency is hoping to gather.

-Individuals and groups can attend the face-to-face events, send in their submissions or participate in the survey by clicking here.
-The survey and submissions close on Tuesday 31 January 2017 at 5pm AEDST.Do you have an idea for a story?
+Individuals and groups can attend the face-to-face forums, send in their submissions or participate in the survey by clicking here.
+The survey and submissions close on Tuesday, January 31, 2017 at 5pm AEDT.Do you have an idea for a story?

 Email [email protected]